 The Service Department is responsible for all of the City’s public works including the operation of the 9,200 customer water system which serves all of Bellbrook and portions of Sugarcreek Township.
 The Service Department also provides some of the best snow removal services in the area and administers an annual street maintenance program.

-Bellbrook is also home to the Bellbrook Historic Museum, Winter’s Library and over thirty parcels of parkland and open space throughout the community including the charming “turn-of-the-century” Bellbrock Park downtown, the large playfields at Sackett-Wright Park east of town and the basketball and tennis courts at Petrikis Park along State Route 725.
+Bellbrook is also home to the Bellbrook Historical Museum, Winter’s Library, and over thirty parcels of parkland and open space throughout the community including the charming “turn-of-the-century” Bellbrook Park downtown, the large playfields at Sackett-Wright Park east of town, and the basketball and tennis courts at Petrikis Park along State Route 725.

 The legislative and policy-making body of the City is comprised of a Mayor and six Council members elected at large on a non-partisan basis.
 The Council hires a professional City Manager who operates the city on a day-to-day basis.
 The department directors (Police Chief, Fire Chief and Service Superintendent) work under the leadership of the City Manager.
 The City is proud of its efforts to provide the best possible services at the lowest possible cost.

 Bellbrook has many homes and neighborhoods to choose from.
 From new homes being built today, to older historic homes, Bellbrook has homes for sale for anyone’s style or taste.
 Looking for a starter home in Bellbrook Ohio?
 Then search for Bellbrook homes under $100000.
 From starter homes to large luxurious estates, Bellbrook has it all.
 Great schools and a great community!